wooey/Wooey/docs/wooey_ui.rst

 script parameter panel (in a non-subparser script, this simply has the text *Settings*.
-Because most subparsers have a "main" parser, such as Django's `manage.py`, these settings can be specified via the *Main Parser Parameter* button, and parameters for various subparsers can be found via the dropdown menu.
+Because most subparsers have a "main" parser, such as Django's `manage.py`, these settings can be specified via the *Main Parser Parameter* button.
+To select and parameterize a given subparser, the subparser command and its parameters are available by selecting it via the dropdown menu.

 Running previous versions of a script
 -------------------------------------